South Korea

 Gangnam Style, heights and farewell, Korea

-After breakfast, we leave the hotel and head back to Seoul, where we will immerse ourselves in the glamorous side of the South Korean capital.
+After breakfast, we leave the hotel and head back to Seoul, where we'll dive into the glamorous side of the South Korean capital.

-Our first stop is Gangnam – the most famous and luxurious district in South Korea, a symbol of modern Korean lifestyle and global pop culture.
-The streets here are filled with designer boutiques, glass skyscrapers, and an urban pace that never pauses.
+Our first stop is Gangnam – the most famous and luxurious district in South Korea, a symbol of contemporary Korean lifestyle and global pop culture.
+The streets here are filled with designer boutiques, shimmering skyscrapers, and a city rhythm that never takes a pause.

-We continue to the Starfield Coex Mall – the largest underground shopping mall in Asia, featuring over 300 shops and restaurants spread across four levels.
-One of the most photographed spots in the entire mall is the famous library with 13-meter high shelves, a beloved place for selfies and inspiration.
+We continue to Starfield Coex Mall – the largest underground shopping mall in Asia with over 300 shops and restaurants spread across four floors.
+One of the most photographed attractions in the entire mall is the renowned library with shelves soaring 13 metres high, a favourite spot for selfies and inspiration.

-In the afternoon, we will ascend to SEOUL SKY – the observatory located between the 117th and 123rd floors of the Lotte World Tower, the tallest building in South Korea and the fifth tallest in the world (555 m).
-From here, a breathtaking panorama of the entire city unfolds.
+In the afternoon, we'll ascend to SEOUL SKY – the observatory located between the 117th and 123rd floors of Lotte World Tower, the tallest building in South Korea and the fifth tallest in the world (555 m).
+From here, it unveils a breathtaking panorama of the entire capital.

-We'll walk on the glass floor of the world's highest observatory, listed in the Guinness World Records, and have time for a short snack or coffee at the cozy Café of the Sky Terrace, situated at 478 meters high.
+We'll stroll over the glass floor of the world's highest observatory, listed in the Guinness Book of Records, and have time for a quick snack or coffee at the charming Sky Terrace Café, at an altitude of 478 metres.

-In the evening – transfer to Incheon Airport and departure for Bulgaria with the Turkish Airlines flight Seoul – Istanbul.
+In the evening – transfer to Incheon Airport and departure for Bulgaria on a Turkish Airlines flight Seoul – Istanbul.

 * Panic Frame & Travel reserves the right to adapt and change the program according to changes in accommodation conditions, climate, and other factors that require it.